UK PM Johnson pressured on jail terms after London Bridge attack

-LONDON (Reuters) - Britain’s opposition criticized the government’s sentencing policies on Saturday after police said the London Bridge attacker had previously been convicted of terrorism offences but freed early from jail.
+LONDON (Reuters) - The London Bridge attack pushed law and order towards the top of the British political agenda on Saturday, with days to go before a snap election, after police said the assailant had previously been convicted of terrorism offences but freed early from jail.

-Usman Khan, wearing a fake suicide vest and wielding knives, went on the rampage at a conference on criminal rehabilitation beside London Bridge on Friday, killing two people, 13 days before a snap British election.
+Usman Khan, wearing a fake suicide vest and wielding knives, went on the rampage at a conference on criminal rehabilitation beside London Bridge on Friday, killing two people.
+The 28-year old Briton was wrestled to the ground by bystanders and then shot dead by police.

-The 28-year old Briton, who was wrestled to the ground by bystanders and then shot dead by police, was convicted in 2012 for his part in an al Qaeda-inspired plot to blow up the London Stock Exchange.
+Police said on Saturday that Khan had been convicted in 2012 for his part in an al Qaeda-inspired plot to blow up the London Stock Exchange.
 He was released in December 2018 subject to conditions.

 Jeremy Corbyn, leader of the main opposition Labour Party, criticized the government’s sentencing policies.